 In Washington State, a first conviction is often treated as a gross misdemeanor with the maximum penalties being up to a year in jail and a $5,000 fine.
 A second conviction becomes a felony which carries up to five years in jail and a $5,000 fine.
 New Jersey law, by comparison, allows imprisonment between three and five years and a fine up to $15,000 for a first offense.
 If the child is taken outside the U.S. or withheld more than 24 hours, potential penalties jump to between five and ten years in jail and a fine up to $150,000.

 Having a well-founded belief that the child may be in imminent danger if returned to the other parent may provide a defense.
 However, the person keeping the child must often first seek to enlist the aid of law enforcement or contact police or a child protective services agency within 24 hours and disclose and the location of the child.
 Simply because a child consents to stay with the withholding parent voluntarily does not provide a blanket defense to a criminal change of interference.
 Most states limit that potential defense to children older than 14 or 16 years of age.

 Making the child’s best interest a priority should guide parental decisions.
 Minimizing parental conflict is always preferable.
 However, if things start to get out of hand and emotions flare, contacting an attorney for advice is a wiser course than simply choosing to violate a valid court order.
-If you have any questions about custodial interference or child custody laws in NJ, call the Law Offices of Peter Van Aulen at (201) 845 -7400 for a free in office consultation.
+If you have any questions about custodial interference or child custody laws in NJ, call the Law Offices of Peter Van Aulen at (201) 845 -7400 for a free initial consultation.